-This was a descriptive cross-sectional community-based study conducted among people with a high risk for acquiring Brucellosis compared to non-risk groups.
-The study was conducted at the veterinarian laboratory research and special lab in Atbara city, Sudan.
-The investigation for Brucellosis was conducted by two methods Rose Bengal Plate (RBP) method and the Standard tube agglutination (STAT) Method.
-The Study area was Atbara city which is located in River Nile State in Sudan is about 310 km north of Khartoum and lies on the junction of River Nile and Atbara River with a total population of 134568.
+This descriptive cross-sectional community-based study was conducted among people with a high risk for acquiring Brucellosis compared to non-risk groups.
+The study was conducted at the veterinarian laboratory research and special lab in Atbara City, The investigation for Brucellosis Sudan. was conducted by two methods Rose Bengal Plate (RBP) method and the Standard tube agglutination (STAT) Method.
+The Study area was Atbara City, located in River Nile State in Sudan about 310 km north of Khartoum and lies on the junction of River Nile and Atbara River with a total population of 134568.
 The participants were recruited from the security forces' agricultural project, the slaughterhouse, the veterinary hospital, Um-Altuor, and the Atbara market, Sudan.
 The study was conducted in June 2011.
-The sample size of 175 individuals including 125 from at-risk groups and 50 recruited from non-risk groups.
+The sample size of 175 individuals, including 125 from at-risk groups and 50 recruited from non-risk groups.
 The high-risk group was as follows: veterinarian, dairy worker, butcher, farmer worker, and slaughterhouse.
-We selected 25 participants per group (A total of 125 participants).
-The control group was recruited from Nile Valley University Employees and housewives reside in the same area.
-The number of the control group was 50 individuals.
-During the period of study, the samples were taken by simple random technique.
-We included a healthy population who agree to participate in the study and exclude the very elder population and anyone who refused to participate in the study.
-The data were collected by a pre-tested questionnaire.